cerebral/cerebral/README.md

 }
 ```

 A function tree can be used in many domains.
 It being frontend application events, handle routing on your web server, tasks from a queue or other processes.
-You will need to define what a function tree should have access, but before looking into that, lets look at how the previous function could be defined:
+You will need to define what a function tree should have access to, but before looking into that, lets look at how the previous function could be defined:

 ```js
 [